Experimental Prototyping with Materially Evocative Frontend Design: Reflection on Careful Networks Commission

 I made a browser dashboard that counts down 4.54 billion years from October 2013 - when my obsolete laptop was produced.
 Around 4.54 billion years ago, the earth was formed.
 It took billions of years for the earth to compose the elements to make digital devices and networked communication structures.
-The work gives a very rough, sort of extrapolated timeline for when the earth may or may not recompose the laptop materials.
+The work gives a very rough, sort of extrapolated timeline in which earth may or may not recompose the laptop materials from scratch.

 Once launched, the dashboard will make the sound of a stone dropping every minute, making visible and reminding the material relationship between the laptop, other devices and the geologic time scale hidden behind our digital lives.